Homemade Sourdough Pasta

 Ingredients

-• Sourdough starter: if you don’t already have one, you can check out my super easy method how to make a sourdough starter
+• Sourdough starter: if you don’t already have one, you can check out my super easy method for making a sourdough starter.
+If you don’t have an active starter, you can make this recipe using sourdough discard.

 • Eggs: they will help keep the pasta together and add flavor